LonkTheBonk/Brandon_BSE_Project/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**--->

 Technical Progress
-- The final milestone was
+- The final milestone was a 3D printed structure to create an actual lamp.
+This required use of AutoCAD which is a CAD software.

 Challenges and Triumphs
 -